Skip to main content

 • How likely someone is to have a bad reaction to a medicine.
 Some genes can make a person more likely to have a rare but serious reaction to a medicine.
 If someone has one of these genes, doctors can choose a different medicine that is safer.

-When Is Pharmacogenomic Testing Used?
+When Is Pharmacogenetic Testing Used?

 Testing also can help when a person’s immune system needs to be suppressed (blocked or “turned down) after an organ transplant.
 That’s because the immune system won’t recognize the donor organ and can attack it.
 Getting the right dose of the right immune-blocking medicine can help better protect the new organ and the person’s health.

-What Is a Pharmacogenomic Test?
+What Is a Pharmacogenetic Test?

 A pharmacogenetic test uses a sample of saliva (spit), a buccal (cheek) swab, or blood.
 The sample goes to a lab, which runs tests on the genes that determine how the body will handle some medicines.
 Changes or differences in those genes could mean some medicines will work well for a person or that they might cause side effects.